ysdn2019/Graduates-List/graduates/hira-kiani.md

 ---
 path: /work/jasper-dark-sky
 graduate: Hira Kiani
-mainimg: /assets/work/kiani_hira_project3_web_main.jpg
+cover: /assets/work/kiani_hira_project3_web_main.jpg
-thumbnailimg: /assets/work/kiani_hira_project3_web_thumbnail.jpg
+thumbnail: /assets/work/kiani_hira_project3_web_thumbnail.jpg
 title: Jasper Dark Sky
 groupmembers:
-fields: Communication, Print
+category: Communication, Print
 mediumdimensions:
 description: Jasper Dark Sky is an annual festival at Jasper National Park, Alberta, celebrated about the stars and beyond.
 This is a poster promoting the event, along with a website and an interactive poster with the minimal and clean design capturing the vast and endless universe.
 digitallink: